sunix/blog.sunix.org/_posts/2016-06-24-EclipseConFrance.md

 Aurelien also showed us few tools he is using to be more productive with unit tests:

 - More unit : Provide short cut and navigation features for testing: For instance, Ctrl-G to switch the open editor from the class to test to tested class.
-- Infinitest: auto run test on the fly of modified test classes.
-Provides instance feedback while writing tests.
+- Infinitest: auto run modified classes' tests on the fly.
+Provides instant feedback while writing tests.
 - eclEmma: a tool that shows code coverage in Eclipse.

 ### [A generic REST API on top of Eclipse CDO for web-based modelling](https://www.eclipsecon.org/france2016/session/generic-rest-api-top-eclipse-cdo-web-based-modelling)
 By Christophe Ponsard

-These guys demoed their modeling application that runs EMF behind the scene.
-The demo contained a Web UI of the EMF based application.
+These guys demoed their modeling application that runs EMF behind the scenes.
+The demo contained a Web UI of the EMF-based application.
 It looks promising if we keep in mind our wishes to have EMF running inside Eclipse CHE.

 # The end
-That’s all guys, I’m very sorry not having covered the other subjects that were present in the conference (IoT, Science, Modeling …).
-I will keep this blog updated and will provide links to any recorded talk available online.
+That’s all guys, I’m very sorry for not having covered the other subjects that were present at the conference (IoT, Science, Modeling…).
+I will keep this blog updated and will provide links to any recorded talks available online.
-Thank you to the Eclipsecon people for organizing this so great event :)
+Thank you to the Eclipsecon people for organizing this great event :)